In Vietnam’s ‘Billionaire Village’, migrant cash can buy a palace

 WEED AND NAILS

-But many find legal work too, including in Europe, the United States and closer to home in Japan, Taiwan and neighbouring Laos.
+But many find legal work too, including in Europe, the United States and closer to home in Japan, Taiwan and neighboring Laos.

 In Nghe An, which borders Laos, GDP per capita stands at $1,636, well below Vietnam's national average of $2,540.